shama/phase/README.md

 ====================================================================

 Phase is a static site builder similar to the awesome jekyll.
-It uses (by default) markdown and YFM (Yaml front matter) such that your posts are largely interchangable between a jekyl and phase install.
+It uses (by default) markdown and YFM (Yaml front matter) such that your posts are largely interchangeable between a jekyl and phase install.
 By using best practices outlined in the h5bp project, it generates a highly-optimized static version of your site.